 Mr. Gross also serves on the Boards of Directors of Capital One Financial Corporation, Computer Network Technology Corporation, and Mobius Management Systems, Inc. Mr. Gross is active in a number of public policy and community service leadership roles including Chairman of the Committee for Economic Development Research and Policy Committee, and Chairman of the World Affairs Council of Washington, D.C.

-His other activities include serving on the Boards of Trustees of the Mid-Atlantic Venture Association (MAVA) and the Maret School, the Board of Advisors of The George Washington University Business School and the Dingman Center, the Advisory Board of Marshfield Associates, and as Vice Chair and Executive Committee Member of the Professional Services Council.
+His other activities include serving on the Boards of Trustees (Chair) of the Mid- Atlantic Venture Association (MAVA), the Board of Advisors of The George Washington University Business School and the Dingman Entrepreneur Center (University of Maryland).
+Mark received his M.B.A. from The George Washington University.

 Chuck Cullen joined Grotech in 2000 and is a General Partner.
 Mr. Cullen's investment activities focus on technology-leveraged services, e-commerce and healthcare IT.
 Mr. Cullen is active on several portfolio company boards, including buySAFE and Pelican Life Sciences.
 He previously served on the boards of MEDecision (Nasdaq: MEDE), Brandywine Senior Care and Entek.
 He has also worked closely other portfolio companies, including HealthScribe, First Service Networks and SimonDelivers.